dariusf/ppx_polyprint/readme.md

 stringify 1
 => <polymorphic>
 ```

+A more sophisticated scheme could be used (abstracting over polymorphic functions and lifting them out, to be specialised at call sites), but is not implemented.

 Typeclasses (see [ppx_implicits](https://bitbucket.org/camlspotter/ppx_implicits)) solve this problem in general.
 This is a specialisation of typeclasses that happens to be sufficient for printf debugging, and avoids the complexities of passing dictionaries in OCaml.
 Hopefully, modular implicits will someday obviate the need for this.